Commando Helicopter Force: 847 Naval Air Squadron

-847 NAS operates Wildcat AH1 helicopters, in light transport and reconnaissance roles.
+847 NAS operates Wildcat AH1 helicopters, in light transport, control of joint fires, and reconnaissance roles.

 Decommissioned Unit

 848 Naval Air Squadron

-848 NAS was the Commando Sea King HC4 training unit for the CHF, and trained not only the aircrews but also the ground crews.
+848 Naval Air Squadron was the Commando Sea King HC4 training unit for the CHF, and trained not only the aircrews but also the ground crews.
 In addition to the skills necessary to fly their missions, Commando Helicopter Force members are trained in small-arms use as well as tactics and survival fieldcraft.
 Being a naval unit that was directly tasked with supporting the Royal Marines, trainees are also schooled in shipboard and amphibious assault operations.
 A special unit within 848 Squadron, M Flight, was tasked with supporting the Special Boat Service (SBS) in their operations.
 848 NAS disbanded in 2013 but then reformed on 1 May 2015 to continue operating the Sea Kings, maintaining operational capability within the CHF while 845 NAS converted to the Merlin, until the Sea King reached its planned out of service date on 31 March 2016.
 848 NAS disbanded 24 March 2016.